It’s still strangely unfamiliar to see universities behave like the businesses that they are.

 Shakespearean actor Nick Haverson was a perfect choice as pitchman and is a big reason (IMHO) for the success of this video.
 He delivers with a passion and enthusiasm that makes you want to keep watching.
 You have to – you want to see what comes next, right up to the big aerial finale sequence.

 Did the contest this video supports really matter?
-Not for any reason other than to serve as a purpose for this well executed publicity campaign.
+Not for any reason other than to serve as a purpose for this well executed promotion.

-“Where’d you get your degree?
+“So, where’d you get your degree?”
 “At BI Norwegian Business School” “Oh, lovely… contest winner?”

 “So, how are the application numbers looking?”
 “Excellent – mostly ‘contest’ type people, but, you know… the numbers are good.”

 So if this video is so well done – which it is, and if it attained its business objective of raising awareness for the school – which it certainly did, then why do I still have reservations about it?

 Is it because it used a contest to get students to attend a business school?
 Imagine if the program of study was for a profession like medicine.
-Would a contest still be a good idea (‘paging doctor Lucky…)?
-Is it because I’m a snob and think all university promotions should be boring?
-Maybe… and no, but there’s something about the video that gave me pause.
+Would a contest still be a good idea? (‘Paging doctor Lucky…’) Is it because I’m a snob and think all university promotions should be a little more highbrow?
+Perhaps… and no… but there’s something about the video that gave me pause.